The Cairngorms Up-Close: Gallery

 Where and when encountered: Sluggan (Carrbridge) on 8 July 2022

 About: As suggested by their vernacular name, common blues are the most frequently encountered and widespread species of blue butterfly in Great Britain.
-The principal larval food-plant is common bird's-foot trefoil.
+The principal larval food-plant is common bird's-foot trefoil, but the species is also associated with other plants including clovers and black medick.

-Date range for adult records: 27 June to 30 August
+Date range for live (non-diapausing) adult records: 27 June to 30 August (65 days)

 Dark green fritillary (Speyeria aglaja)